SanuliGehara/Todo-List-App/README.md

 # Todo-List-App
-My Todo List is a simple app to keep track of your daily tasks allowing you to add and remove todo tasks.
-It also displays the completed tasks.
+This is a simple web application which is called **'My Todo List'** to keep track of your daily tasks allowing you to add and remove todo tasks and displaying the completed tasks.
+Built with CRUD operations  explore and learn React.

 ## Screenshots